Navigating Group Practice Culture and Successfully Transitioning to Private Practice in Mental Health

 Open discussions with the current employer about plans to leave can facilitate a smooth transition and potentially negotiate terms that are mutually beneficial.

-Ethical and Practical Considerations When Taking Patients to Your Private Practice
+Ethical and Practical Considerations When Transitioning Patients to Your Private Mental Health Practice

 1. Patient Continuity and Care